JensRantil/jensrantil.github.io/content/posts/2013-11-18_lifecycles-and-states.md

 description: |
     "Lifecycle" and "state" are two words not used often enough.
 date: 2013-11-18
-tags: ["architecture", "programming", "state", "distributed architecture"]
+tags: ["architecture", "programming", "state", "distributed architecture", "simplicity"]
 slug: lifecycles-and-states
 ---
 TL;DR: We need to have a more thorough discussion about state and